Stephen Carpenter: Equipment

-Carpenter currently endorses ESP Guitars, Marshall Amplifiers, Engl Amplifiers, GuitarRig and Fishman Fluence Signature pickups.
+Carpenter currently endorses ESP Guitars, Kiesel Guitars, Marshall Amplifiers, Engl Amplifiers, GuitarRig and Fishman Fluence Signature pickups.
 He has been a major endorser of ESP since the mid-1990s, with several signature six, seven, eight-string, and baritone models in production.
 Inspired by Vivian Campbell's signature Kramer guitars from the 1980s, the two humbucker pickups are in the bridge and middle positions instead of the conventional bridge and neck positions.

 Carpenter had used Dunlop .011-.069 gauge strings, but is now using Ernie Ball Paradigm strings.
 He also uses Dunlop 1 mm Tortex picks which are black with a custom logo.
-Carpenter's current rig consists of only a Fractal Audio Axe-FX II running straight into the venue's PA system.
-He also uses one or two Electro-Harmonix .22 Caliber pedals to power his monitors.
+Carpenter's current rig consists of several Bogner Ubërschall MK2 150W Guitar Amplifier Heads with KT88 style Tubes.
+His FX Processing comes from a Line6 Helix that he can switch between using it and his Fractal Audio Systems “Axe-FX II”.
+This rig is ran into A total of 4 Bogner Cabinets.
+Two 2x12s and Two 4x12s, These cabinets have Celestion G12T-75 and Celestion V30 Speakers in a checkered pattern.

 Other projects

-Carpenter is a member of the underground instrumental project Sol Invicto, formed by producer Richie Londres alongside Technical Itch & Dan Foord & Eric Bobo of Cypress Hill.
-The band released its debut EP, Initium in 2011 for free.
-The band's second EP, Initium II was released in 2013 via the band's official SoundCloud page.
-The final installment of the Initium series was released late 2016.
-The group's music was only available to fans via their private mailing list "The Sol Invicto Comiti" until 2024 when they released their first public EP entitled “Loosely Aware” The band are set to release a full debut album in 2025.

-Carpenter was involved in the rap metal band Kush, featuring Christian Olde Wolbers and Raymond Herrera of Fear Factory and B-Real of Cypress Hill.
-The band's debut album, which was set to be released in 2003, was never released.
+Carpenter was involved in the unreleased rap-metal supergroup Kush, featuring Christian Olde Wolbers and Raymond Herrera of Fear Factory and B-Real of Cypress Hill.

-Carpenter also plays drums.
-In an interview with Guitar.com he reported that he likes drums more than he likes guitars, "as far as when it comes to creating the ideas."
-Also on his drumming abilities, he said:

-"I do play drums.
-But I play drums like a guitar player, if that makes any sense.
-I don't play drums like a drummer would, where a drummer has the ability to somehow manipulate that kit into different dimensions.
-I can't do that.
-I play to the riffs and I'm pretty straight forward.
-I could pull off playing drums in a little jam session, but when it comes to really writing songs as a drummer, I don't have it.
-To me, a tempo could be the same beat in every song, when it comes down to it.
-Really, you're just changing the tempos to back the riff."
+Carpenter also plays drums, stating in interviews that he enjoys the instrument for creating ideas, though he plays "like a guitar player."